tugcetorunn/StudentAttendanceTrackingApp/README.md

 #### MediatR - CQRS
 `CQRS` design pattern was used to separate crud operations according to whether they manipulate the database or not, thus providing faster output.
 As its name suggests, the `Mediator` pattern mediates the cqrs structure.
 It prevents controllers from establishing chaotic dependencies by communicating directly with handlers.
 The mediator knows which handlers will be called only when we send commands and queries with the "Send()" method it contains.
 MediatR design pattern cannot be used without CQRS structure.
 #### Ardalis.Specification
 It is used to define and manage query operations centrally with the specification design pattern.
+With this pattern we create reusable queries.
+This pattern allows for better testing of our queries.
 It also allows creating a more abstract layer with the repository design pattern.
 #### Ardalis.Specification.EntityFrameworkCore
-It provides integration with Entity Framework Core, thus providing direct access to specification and repository classes.
+It allows integration of Ardalis.Specification with EF Core.
+This integration allows us to use the Specification in data access layers that work with EF Core.
 #### FluentValidation
 It is for validation of requests received from the user for create and update commands.
 #### Microsoft.AspNetCore.Http.Abstractions